TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

-source | source URL/URI of a sound estimated bpm | estimated beats-per-minute channels | the number of [channels](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_concepts) in a sound fft data | a live Array of loudness values across all frequencies binds | an array of sound names binded to this sound *...various audio effects* | returns the inputted parameters for the effect
+source | source URL/URI of a sound estimated bpm | estimated beats-per-minute channels | the number of [channels](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_concepts) in a sound sample rate | sample rate of a sound fft data | a live Array of loudness values across all frequencies binds | an array of sound names binded to this sound *...various audio effects* | returns the inputted parameters for the effect